 Now, the next question is: is there anything that could be done?
 Well, if the judge issued process, and are not wiling to recall the order, and are not willing to strike an order for arrest or an order forfeiture, and it’s important to discuss these, you may be just posting bond and getting out again.
 Now, what’s the difference between order for arrest and order forfeiture?
 Order for arrest is the judge saying, “If you see this person or if you can go out to their house or where they work, go get them.
 Put them into custody.
 Bring them in jail and eventually we’ll get them to court.”
 An order forfeiture means that if there was a bond set, if there was a term and condition to release where either a bonds person or a cash bond was paid, and there was money held by the system to make sure you show up to court, that can be forfeited, meaning you don’t get it.
 They get to keep it.

 It’s important to recognize that if you are trying to strike an order for arrest, if you’re trying to get somebody out of jail, what are the consequences from a monetary standpoint?
 Can you strike that order of forfeiture?
 Sometimes you can.
 Sometimes you can’t.
 If it’s been served, it’s hard to do.

 Again, if you have questions on criminal matters whether they’re felonies or misdemeanors in North Carolina, we help people throughout the state.
 We have an office here in Charlotte.
 We have an office in Concord, and we also have an office in South Carolina.
-I’m not licensed there but my law partner John Landreth is.
 If you give us a call, we’ll give you a free confidential consultation to explain what you can do to may be secure or release a bond if you miss court.
 I look forward to hearing from you.